fw-ai/cookbook/integrations/fireworks_partners.md

 # Fireworks Integrations with Ecosystem Partners

 This section contains integration examples showcasing how Fireworks AI can be used with various platforms, databases, and tools contributed by our ecosystem partners and community.
-Each integration comes with its own setup instructions, Dockerfile, and required dependencies.
+Each integration comes with its own setup instructions and required dependencies.

 # ⚠️ Note: Repo under construction  - Excuse our dust⚠️
 Partner materials are being consolidated and migrated here.
 Stay tuned!